cloudcompassconsulting/Hybrid-Cloud-Setup-main/README.md

     Follow the instructions in the repository to install and configure WireGuard in the VPS.
 This configuration allows the VPS to act like a wireguard server and define one wireguard client wich is going to be one virtual machine inside the mini pc.
     You can also go to the section vpn-setup, wireguard-install.sh script in this repo.

-    B. After installing and configure wireguard in the VPS, we need to set the iptables to enrute the trafic.
+    B. After installing and configure wireguard in the VPS, we need to set the iptables to route the trafic.
 To set the ip tables refer to this [WireGuard configuration example by mochman](https://github.com/mochman/Bypass_CGNAT/blob/main/Wireguard%20Configs/VPS/wg0.conf). by mochman.
     You can also go to the section vpn-setup, wireguard-config.sh script in this repo.

     C. Finally, we need to install wireguard in the VM client that is inside the mini pc and set the configuration like a wireguard client.
 WireGuard creates the /etc/wireguard directory where the configuration files should be placed.
 Then, the client configuration file wg0.conf is created.
 In this file, the information previously generated in vm.conf is pasted and WireGuard is added as a service to the system with systemctl commands.
 Go to kubernetes>cloud-init>cli in this repo for more details